Triple Layer Chocolate Toffee Cake

 - 1 bag Heath bar bits

-In small bowl whisk together the cocoa and boiling water until smooth.
+- In a small bowl whisk together the cocoa and boiling water until smooth.
 Cool.

-In medium bowl whisk together flour, baking soda and salt.
+- In a medium bowl whisk together flour, baking soda, and salt.
 Set aside.

-Add a third of the flour mix, then the milk.
-Then another third of flour and the sour cream.
+- Add a third of the flour mix, then the milk.
+Then another third of the flour and the sour cream.
 Then, add the remaining flour and mix until well combined.

-To assemble, place one layer on cake plate.
-Pipe or spread on one third the frosting time.
+- To assemble, place one layer on a cake plate.
+Pipe or spread on one-third the frosting time.
 Sprinkle on Heath bits (as many or as little as you want).

-Top with second layer and repeat toppings.
-Top with the third layer and pipe on remaining frosting (I used a star tip and topped with swirls of frosting) and sprinkle with more Heath bits.
+- Top with the second layer and repeat toppings.
+Top with the third layer and pipe on the remaining frosting (I used a star tip and topped with swirls of frosting) and sprinkle with more Heath bits.

 Serving Size:1 slice